EtienneLem/architect/README.md

 3. Restart your server and you'll have access to your very own Architect!

 ### Other
 You’ll need to serve the [worker files](https://github.com/EtienneLem/architect/tree/master/static/workers) at `/architect` (i.e. `http://foo.com/architect/proxy_worker.min.js`) and manually include [architect.min.js](https://github.com/EtienneLem/architect/tree/master/static/architect.min.js) to your HTML pages.
+Architect is also hosted on [cdnjs.com](http://cdnjs.com).

 #### Custom path
 You can also specify any path you want to serve the workers from.